chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     dark-src="Ingenolnoboxdark.png"
     light-src="Ingenolnoboxlight.png"
-    title="Synthesis Overview of the Total Synthesis of Ingenol" caption="𝛽-ketoester (2) is subjected through 32 steps to form the target compound Ingenol (1)." link="https://doi.org/10.1021/ja044123l">}}
+    title="Synthesis Overview of the Total Synthesis of Ingenol" caption="𝛽-ketoester (2) is subjected through a 32 steps synthesis path to form the target compound Ingenol (1)." link="https://doi.org/10.1021/ja044123l">}}

 {{% callout type="info" %}}
-For simplicity, this image summarizes the start and end products of the synthesis in the original paper by Nickel et al. (2004), showing the starting material and the overall product.
+For simplicity, this image summarizes the start and end products of the synthesis in the original paper by [Nickel et al. (2004)](https://doi.org/10.1021/ja044123l), showing the starting material and the overall product.
 The full pathway is not shown.
 This is to maintain clarity and focus on building towards when Dess-Martin oxidation is used.
 {{% /callout %}}

 <p>This reaction showing the Dess-Martin oxidation of the alcohol intermediate was part of the overall synthesis pathway of the formation of Ingenol.
-Ingenol is the parent compound of several naturally occurring ingenanes with varied peripheral functionalities, was synthesized through a series of steps.
+Ingenol is the parent compound of several naturally occurring ingenanes with varied peripheral functionalities.
 These ingenanes display a range of interesting biological profiles, from tumor-promoting to anti-leukemic and anti-HIV activities.<a href="#fn3" id="ref3-anchor" class="superscript">3</a></p>

 {{<figure-dynamic-toggle
     dark-src="ingenoloxdark.png"
     light-src="ingenoloxlight.png"
     link="https://doi.org/10.1021/ja044123l">}}

-<p>One key step in the synthesis involved the oxidation of a secondary alcohol intermediate (8) to an ketone (8f) intermediate using Dess-Martin periodinane (DMP) in dichloromethane (DCM).
+<p>One key step in the synthesis involved the oxidation of a secondary alcohol intermediate (8) to a ketone intermediate (8f) using Dess-Martin periodinane (DMP) in dichloromethane (DCM).
 This transformation was achieved with a 74% yield and was crucial in advancing the synthesis.<a href="#fn3" id="ref3-anchor" class="superscript">3</a></p>

 {{< /details >}}